r3wald/espurna-wiki/OTA.md

 You can also use the automatic OTA update feature.
 Check the [NoFUSS library](https://bitbucket.org/xoseperez/nofuss) for more info.

 This options is disabled by default.
-Enable it in your firmware with the -DNOFUSS_SUPPORT build flag.
+Enable it in your firmware setting NOFUSS_SUPPORT to 1 in general.h or via a build parameter.